l2beat/l2beat/packages/frontend2/README.md

 - `yarn lint` - run Next.js doctor and ESLint
 - `yarn test` - run the tests
 - `yarn typecheck` - check if the code satisfies the typescript compiler
+- `yarn tinify-logos` - resizes and optimizes logos

 ### Environment variables
 Only required variables are listed there.
 For a complete list check out `src/env.js`.

 - `DATABASE_URL` - database connection url (read-only access is sufficient)
+- `TINIFY_API_KEY` - API key for Tinify, useful if you are adding/changing logo of a project (500 compressions per month are free)

 *if you currently work at L2BEAT: feel free to directly connect to our staging DB* 😉